Adversarial Robustness via Fisher-Rao Regularization

 { As discussed in Section \ref{sec:background_adv_learning}, the robustness of a classifier is related to the distance between natural examples and the decision boundaries (i.e., points $\vec{x}$ such that $q_{\vec{\theta}}(y|\vec{x}) \approx q_{\vec{\theta}}(y'|\vec{x})$ for $y \ne y'$).
 In fact, if a natural example is far from the decision boundaries, a norm-constrained attack will clearly fail (in this case, the optimization problem \eqref{eq:adversarial_problem} will be infeasible).
 Since the decision boundaries are given by the soft-probabilities $q_{\vec{\theta}}(y|\vec{x})$, this can be equivalently studied by analyzing the shape of the statistical manifold \mbox{$\mathcal{C}$} (which should not be confused with the loss landscape).
-In fact, if $q_{\vec{\theta}}(y|\vec{x})$ is flat with respect to changes in $\vec{x}$ around $\vec{x}_0$, it is clear that adversarial perturbations will not modify the classifier decision at this point.
-In contrast, if $q_{\vec{\theta}}(y|\vec{x})$ changes sharply with changes in $\vec{x}$ around $\vec{x}_0$, an adversarial can easily leverage this vulnerability to fool the classifier.} To illustrate these ideas clearly, let us consider the logistic regression model $q_{\vec{\theta}}(y|\vec{x}) = 1/[1 + \exp(- y \, \vec{\theta}^{\intercal} \vec{x})]$, where $n = 2$ { and $\mathcal{Y} = \{-1,1\}$}, as a simple example.
+In fact, if $q_{\vec{\theta}}(y|\vec{x})$ is relatively flat (i.e., does not change much) with respect to perturbations of $\vec{x}$ around $\vec{x}_0$, it is clear that adversarial perturbations will not modify the classifier decision at this point.
+In contrast, if $q_{\vec{\theta}}(y|\vec{x})$ changes sharply with perturbations of $\vec{x}$ around $\vec{x}_0$, an adversarial can easily leverage this vulnerability to fool the classifier.} This notion of robustness is related to the Lipschitz constant of the network, as discussed in various works (e.g., \cite{pmlr-v70-cisse17a}).
+To illustrate these ideas clearly, let us consider the logistic regression model $q_{\vec{\theta}}(y|\vec{x}) = 1/[1 + \exp(- y \, \vec{\theta}^{\intercal} \vec{x})]$, where $n = 2$ { and $\mathcal{Y} = \{-1,1\}$}, as a simple example.
 One way to visualize the statistical manifold $\mathcal{C}$ is to plot $q_{\vec{\theta}}(1|\vec{x})$ as a function of $\vec{x}$ { (since $q_{\vec{\theta}}(-1|\vec{x}) = 1 - q_{\vec{\theta}}(1|\vec{x}) $, this completely characterizes the manifold)}.